ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

     <p>&nbsp;</p>
 </div>

-### Mapping of Null Type
+### Mapping of Null and Optional Types
 This section explains how different ways an optional Ballerina field can be generated.

 #### Scenario 01: JSON null
-When the value of a JSON field is null, it can be mapped as an optional field of [anydata](https://ballerina.io/spec/lang/master/#anydata) data type in ballerina.
+When the value of a JSON field is null, it can be mapped as a field of [anydata](https://ballerina.io/spec/lang/master/#anydata) data type in ballerina.

 JSON
 ```json